 I know what you’re thinking.
 You would just love to do hymn study but you’re having enough trouble trying to get in math and writing.

-If you start this when your children are on the younger side, think of how many hymns they could learn by the time they are in high school!
+If you start hymn study when your children are on the younger side, think of how many hymns (and all that wonderful theology) they could learn by the time they are in high school!

 For other tips to give your kids lifegiving homeschooling click here.